telsaabii/TextualEntailmentEECE693/README.md

   1. Generates explanation using Explainer model
   2. Predicts label using Predictor model + generated explanation

-> ✅ **Future**: Extend with single-stage or batched inference, ensemble experiments.

 ---

+### `Philosophy/`
+**Purpose:** Hosts the **philosophical NLI dataset** for entailment tasks grounded in philosophical reasoning and ethics.

+---

 ### `trainingscripts/`
-**Purpose:** Contains training logic for both model stages.
+**Purpose:** Contains training logic for different model variants.

 - `train_explainer.py`: Trains the T5 Explainer model using `base_explainer.yaml`
 - `train_predictor.py`: Trains the T5 Predictor model using `base_predictor.yaml`

-> ✅ **Future**: Add variants for multitask learning, early stopping, larger models, etc.
+- `train_vanilla.py`: Trains a single-stage vanilla T5 model using `base_vanilla.yaml`

 ---

 ### `WebApp.py`
 **Purpose:** Placeholder for turning the system into a **web API** or **demo app**.

-- 🧠 Idea: Load explainer/predictor models once, and serve predictions via a web route.
+- Idea: Load explainer/predictor models once, and serve predictions via a web route.
-- 📦 Return explanation and label in a structured response.
+- Return explanation and label in a structured response.

-> ✅ **Future**: Integrate with **FastAPI** or **Flask** for a working UI or API.

 ---